maseology/goANN/README.md

 <!-- ![](./fig/hyd-short.png) -->

+### Test 3: hydrograph replication using LSTMs

+More recently in the hydrologic modelling community, there has been an attraction to Long Short-Term Memory (LSTM) networks, as they *"ability to learn long-term dependencies between the provided input and output of the network, which are essential for modelling storage effects"* (Kratzert et.al., 2019).

+In this benchmark, Test 2 is replicated only now, the performance of a partially-recurrent Neural Network is compared to an LSTM, in terms of their ability to simulate stream flow hydrographs.
+The LSTM code is based on a "simple" Python formulation offered [here](https://github.com/nicodjimenez/lstm) but translated to Go.
+Note that for testing purposes, the LSTM code has been kept in its original matrix form as the computational efficiency is not the goal of this test, rather its skill in hydrologic prediction.
+The code's author, [nicodjimenez](https://github.com/nicodjimenez), also offers a nice description of LTSMs [here](https://nicodjimenez.github.io/2014/08/08/lstm.html).

 ## References

+Kratzert, F., D. Klotz, C. Brenner, K. Schulz, and M. Herrnegger.
+2018.
+Rainfall–runoff modelling using Long Short-Term Memory (LSTM) networks.
+Hydrol.
+Earth Syst.
+Sci., 22, 6005–6022.

 Zhu M-L., M. Fujita and N. Hashimoto.
 1994.
 Application of Neural Networks to Runoff Prediction *in Time Series Analysis in Hydrology and Environmental Engineering ed.
 K.W.
 Hippel, A.I.
 McLeod, U.S. Panu and V.P.
 Singh*.
 Water Science adn Technology Library.
 474pp.